PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 You can use Tab to switch modes and select the next shape.

 Extruding a face creates a new set of vertices by extending the shape.
 If we just want to select vertices in front of other ones we can go to solid mode instead of x-ray mode.

+The body which we are modeling is mirrored naturally so we can use blender mirroring to save some time.

+We can add Modifiers with the **Wrench** We can add the Mirror property to the cube.

+Grabbing an object in edit move moves its pivot.

+Viewport Settings Face Orientation mode will show any faces in red that should not be viewable, and wont be in game.
+We can use clipping to prevent this.